STA 9890 - Additional Resources and Course Policies

 Course Resources

 There are no required textbooks for this course.
-Supplemental readings and practice problems will be assigned from the following readily-available resources:
+Supplemental readings and suggested practice will be assigned from the following readily-available resources:

 Course Discussion Board